 We hired 18 new faculty across our academic departments with the clear-eyed determination, technical smarts, creativity, and openness to collaborate across disciplines and industries to get things done.
 Learn about our new hires.

-The Jacobs School of Engineering jumped to #11 in the nation in the US News and World Report Best Graduate Schools rankings.
+The Jacobs School of Engineering jumped to #11 in the nation in the US News and World Report Best Engineering Schools rankings.
 This ranking is up from #12 last year and #17 just three years ago.

 Ten faculty members and affiliates of the Department of Bioengineering at UC San Diego are among the world’s most influential in their fields, according to a new research citation report from the Web of Science.
 The list highlights researchers with the top 1% of most-cited publications in their field over the past 11 years.
 Read more about these bioengineers.

 We launched the Center for Nano-Immunoengineering to develop bio-inspired materials and technologies to activate, program, and reinstate optimal immune system function.
 Learn more about the Center and get involved.

 The Institute for the Global Entrepreneur received a $1 million philanthropic seed investment from the Legler Benbough Foundation for its new Founders Fund.
 The fund aims to build a legacy of philanthropy from successful founders who go through entrepreneurship programs at the Jacobs School.
 The Institute also announced a new MedTech accelerator in collaboration with the Altman Clinical and Translational Research Institute; and the Shah Family Entrepreneurial Fellowship for Jacobs School graduate students.
 Learn about these opportunities for entrepreneurs.

 |A smart wheelchair designed by engineering students was one of many robotic technologies on display at the Contextual Robotics Forum.|